Learn how to use the psychology of color to create a relaxing, restful bedroom

 Even if you’re starting from scratch, choose something you love – a pillow, picture frame, scarf – and start searching blogs, websites and decorating books that display similar color groupings.
 Once you find something you like, limit your color selection to 3 or 4 hues and begin choosing the role those colors will play – active, passive or neutral influence.

 Your wall color may be the active influence – and it might be a good starting point if you’re not sure where to begin.
 Remember that light colors are expansive, making a small room bloom into something larger and brighter.
 Dark colors add an air of sophistication and make larger rooms feel more intimate and cozy.

-The color of love, red raises the energy level – especially in sunlight – making the room feel more exciting.
-The color red has been shown to raise blood pressure, speed respiration and heart and rate, which can lead to stimulating conversations (and the other “S” thing we do in our bedrooms).
-At first blush, you might think it too stimulating for the bedroom but remember that if you keep lighting soft, it will appear muted and elegant in the evenings, which you may find relaxing.
+The color of love, red raises energy levels – especially in sunlight – making the room feel more exciting.
+The color red has been shown to increase blood pressure, speed respiration and heart and rate, which can lead to stimulating conversations (and the other “S” thing we do in our bedrooms).
+At first blush, you might think it too stimulating for the bedroom but remember that if you keep lighting soft, it will appear muted and elegant in the evenings, which can be very relaxing.

 If you love red but don’t want to commit to a whole, room, consider using it in your duvet cover, pillow shams or curtains.

 Painting your bedroom yellow can be an expression of joy and uplift and expand even the smallest sleep space.
 Its revitalizing energy can invite family members to linger and chat in the morning, making it a fun room to begin your day.
 On the downside, studies show yellow stimulates the nerves, which can cause people to lose their temper quicker and babies to cry.

 If yellow’s your color but your partner can only take it in small amounts, pair it with a cooler color like blue.
 Yellow curtains on an azure painted wall with white furniture – charming.